CS326-OSUF16/TestHWRepo/templates/hw2/README.md

 class constructor with differnet parameters) can be grouped in the same method

-- Write a suite of JUnit tests to test the Card class
+- Write a suite of JUnit tests to test each method of the Card class
-- Write a suite of JUnit tests for each method of the Hand class **excluding the `permute` function**.
+- Write a suite of JUnit tests  to test each method of the Hand class **excluding the `permute` function**.

 ## Part 2b) The bug